Sravanigaju/Qxf2_internship_22/README.md

     Day15
     - updated day14 work in the repository
     - Learnt X-path and practised it.
+    Day16
+    - updated day15 work in the repository
+    - worked on the topic Learn CSS Selectors.